oVirt/ovirt-site/source/release/3.4.1/index.html.md

 ## Known issues

 *   Host deployment may fail on EL6 system due to a recent tuned regression (, ).
 Please downgrade tuned to previous version while waiting for a new tuned package solving this issue.
+*   ovirt-log-collector installation fails on Fedora 19 due to a conflict with sos 3.0 recently introduced also on release 19 () as workaround please downgrade sos before installing ovirt-engine:

+         # yum downgrade sos

 ## Bugs fixed